SpeakWithPlants/ghostly-elixirs-plus/README.md

 * Pipspooks only spawn from filled Graves.
 * Wendy can bury trinkets in Graves to fill them.

-## Moondial Offerings
+## Moon Dial Offerings
-* During a full moon, Wendy can offer trinkets to the Moondial.
-The following morning, any trinkets entered during the night are converted to Mourning Glories and thrown out of the Moondial.
+* During a full moon, Wendy can offer trinkets to the Moon Dial.
+The following morning, any trinkets entered during the night are converted to Mourning Glories and thrown out of the Moon Dial.
 * The number of Mourning Glories each trinket is worth is equal to half the amount of Gold Nuggets it would be worth if traded to the Pig King.
-* After a total of 3 trinkets are offered to the Moondial, each subsequent trinket is worth exactly 1 Mourning Glory.
+* After a total of 3 trinkets are offered to the Moon Dial, each subsequent trinket is worth exactly 1 Mourning Glory.

 ## Other Changes
 * Glommer's Flower can be inserted into the Sisturn to permanently fill a flower slot.